Google Home full review

 It’s not yet as intelligent as the Assistant demoed during Google’s presentation, which could find a restaurant and place a reservation on your behalf, but it is possible to hold a conversation with Home.
-You might ask it, for example, what is the nearest pharmacy and then separately when do they close, but the need to say “Okay, Google” both times is a pain - we wish it would keep listening until we’re done.
+You might ask it, for example, where the nearest pharmacy is and then separately when they close, and thanks to the 'Continued Conversation' functionality you no longer need to say "OK, Google" in between.

 Today, Home is a voice-operated speaker that can answer any question for which you might Google the answer - whether or not you need an umbrella, how long it will take you to get to work, what are the latest headlines, where you should go for dinner and even the answers to complicated mathematical sums.
 In most cases it’s clever enough to understand natural language, though trying to get it to do too much at once can confuse things.